Barbados

 Section 5 of the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974 requires the Institute of Chartered Accountants of Barbados (ICAB) to set rules and regulations for the accountancy profession.
 Accordingly, ICAB’s Student Regulations establish initial professional development (IPD) requirements while its Continuing Professional Development (CPD) Regulations establish CPD requirements.

 The accountancy profession in Barbados has grown through the inclusion of professional accountants qualified overseas.
 ICAB has determined a list of overseas institutes that are recognized for ICAB membership purposes—and consequently the initial professional development requirements for professional accountants in the jurisdiction.
 The recognized overseas accountancy institutes include: the Association of Chartered Certified Accountants, the Institute of Chartered Accountants in England & Wales, the Institute of Chartered Accountants of Scotland, the Institute of Chartered Accountants of Ireland, CPA Australia, CPA Canada, the Institute of Chartered Accountants of Australia and New Zealand, and AICPA—CIMA.
-These PAOs require aspiring members to complete a professional accountancy education program, a practical experience requirement, and pass final examinations that are stated to be in line with the revised IES.
+These PAOs require aspiring members to complete a professional accountancy education program, a practical experience requirement, and pass final examinations that are stated to be in line with the latest IES to date.
 ICAB will review applications of professionals from other PAOs on a case-by-case basis.

 -